zammad/zammad-admin-documentation/channels/google/basic-setup.rst

 your Google account.

 After that, you should see a summary screen.
 Check the information and confirm by clicking the "Back to Dashboard" button.
-Go on with enabling the Gmail API in the next section.
+Go on with creating credentials for your app.

 Create Credentials
 ^^^^^^^^^^^^^^^^^^